Little Rock police face transparency concerns following violent crimes

-LITTLE ROCK, Arkansas — This year, Little Rock has already had 37 homicides so far which is 10 more than this time last year.
+LITTLE ROCK, Arkansas — Little Rock has already had 37 homicides so far in 2022, which is 10 more than this time last year.

 Little Rock Vice Mayor Lance Hines is not in favor of putting money into crime prevention programs to stop the upwards trend in violence.
 Instead, he thinks the city should take a different approach.